beer-psi/extraire/README.md

   --non-interactive     Don't interactively ask for missing value (assume default if missing)
 ```

-## Ugh, I don't like standalone binaries?
-Fine.
+## Running/building from source
 Clone this repo, install the dependencies with `poetry install` or `pip install .`, and run `python3 -m extraire`

+To build a wheel, do `poetry build`.

 ## Credits
 [tihmstar](https://github.com/tihmstar): without his [img4tool](https://github.com/tihmstar/img4tool) code I wouldn't be able to write code for dealing with IMG4s in Python.